Art Institute of Chicago has the most extraordinary Impressionist collection outside of Paris.

 The range depicts exquisite flowers from his French home.

-Other must-see masterpieces
+Other must-see artworks

 We list a few –

-1. The Thorn Miniature Rooms
+1. The Thorne Miniature Rooms

-Kids are left awestruck with this reproduction of 17th and 20th-century palaces, cathedrals and residences.
+Kids are left awestruck with this reproduction of 17th and 20th-century palaces, cathedrals, and residences.

 2. The Modern Wing

 The most recent addition to the museum is an outstanding example of architecture.

 The European Modernism gallery holds artworks by Picasso, Dali, and many more with rotating film exhibits.